jenpennen/jennycho/src/content/work/tugo.md

 ### # Connecting with people in a large space is hard.

-Students want to socialize with other students before honing in for the academic year, but _connecting with new people in a large space, like UCLA, can be feel intimidating._
+Students want to socialize with other students before honing in for the academic year, but _connecting with new people in a large space, like UCLA, can feel intimidating._

 ### # People like to be in-the-know.

-Students at the UCLA campus actively participated to a popular tiktok trend, where influencers ask random people what song they were listening to.
+Students at the UCLA campus actively participated in a popular tiktok trend, where influencers ask random people what song they were listening to.

 ## Define